phoenixixixix/8ball-game/README.md

 # Magic 8-ball game
-The game gives a simple answer to your question
+Console program in Ruby

 ## English ##
 Program imitates work of magic 8-ball

 ### Usage ###
 Ask yourself a question and just call the program in the console.
-The program will give you a random answer.

 #### Ruby
 ```